BlueSkyDefender/Depth3D/README.md

 Borderless Full Screen will not work Window mode will not Work.
 So if you want to Play at a lower resolution, then set your windows resolution lower then run the game in full screen and set your scaling to 100%.
 Anything Lower or Higher then 100% will not work.

+{Naruto Shippuden UNS3 Full Blurst}
+Ignore the warnings click play.

+{Quake 4}
+If some how you can click on the menu.........
+Good Luck.
+Also if some how you get it working When the game Saves You have to recheck the 3D shader.
+This is where a Defaults.ini will come in handy.

+{Rage}
+Start the game with out Reshade Set your game resolution First Turn off AA.
+Exit, Then use reshade and set your setting you want then launch your game.
+You can not change your resolution once in game This sill remove the depth map.
+Rage 64 was tested only.

 {Return To Castle Wolfenstine}
 Increase Depth to 25+ Do this by typing in your amount.